Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Breathe deeply and steadily throughout the exercise.

-• Keep the shoulder on the stretched side down to avoid compensating.
+• Keep the shoulder on the stretched side really low to avoid compensating.

-• You should feel a slight stretch, but stop immediately if a sharp pain occurs.
+• You should feel a gentle stretch, but please stop immediately if you experience any sharp pain.

-• If you suffer from significant neck or back pain, consult a health professional before attempting this exercise.
+• If you are experiencing significant neck or back pain, please consult a healthcare professional before trying this exercise.

-"Stretching the trapezius helps relieve discomfort, improves posture, and reduces the risk of injury." - Dr Patrick Walsh, Walsh Wellness Center
+"Stretching the trapezius muscles helps ease discomfort, improve posture, and reduce the risk of injury." - Dr Patrick Walsh, Walsh Wellness Center

-For better results, incorporate this stretch into your daily routine.
-If you work in front of a screen, remember to do it again every 2 or 3 hours.
+For best results, incorporate this stretch into your daily routine.
+If you work in front of a screen, be sure to do it again every 2 or 3 hours.

-This exercise targets the triceps and the shoulder joints, perfect for countering the effects of prolonged sitting.
+This exercise targets the triceps and shoulder joints—perfect for countering the effects of sitting for too long.

 Starting position

-Adopt a standing or seated posture, with your back straight and your shoulders relaxed.
+Adopt a standing or sitting posture, keeping your back straight and your shoulders relaxed.

-• Bend your elbow so that your hand descends along your back.
+• Bend your elbow so that your hand moves down your back.

-• Use your left hand to hold the right elbow.
+• Use your left hand to hold your right elbow.

 • Hold this position for 30 seconds.